 Dr. Anita Sengupta is a rocket scientist and aerospace engineer who for over 20 years has been developing technologies that have enabled the exploration of Mars, Asteroids, and Deep Space.
 She started her career working on the launch vehicles and communications satellites at Boeing Space and Communications.
-Next her journey took her to NASA's Jet Propulsion Laboratory.
+Next her journey took her to the forefront onf the US space program.
 At NASA her doctoral research focused the developing the ion engines that powered the Dawn spacecraft to reach Vesta and Ceres in the main asteroid belt launched in 2006.
 She was then responsible for the supersonic parachute system that was integral to the landing of the Curiosity Rover on Mars in 2012.
 From 2012 to 2017 she managed and led the development of the Cold Atom Laboratory, a laser-cooling quantum physics facility for the International Space Station.

 Dr. Sengupta is also a Research Associate Professor at the University of Southern California.
 She teaches the only Entry Descent and Landing class on the West Coast for Graduate students in the Astronautics and Space Technology Department.

 She is also a professional public speaker and STEM outreach advocate.
-She keynotes events around the world sharing with audiences her personal and professional experiences of Engineering the Red Planet, The Future of Mars Exploration, The Cold Atom Laboratory, and the Future of Green Transportation.
+She keynotes events around the world sharing with audiences her personal and professional experiences of Engineering the Red Planet and the Future of Green Transportation.

 In her spare time she is an avid private pilot, motorcyclist, runner, snow boarder, bicyclist, and science fiction enthusiast.
 If you would like to request a speaking engagement please contact her below.